mrinmoymondalreal/LegalLink/backend/README.md

     } as any); // use this any to aviod ts error
 ```

-- to use this auth client refer to this page [AuthClient Documentation](https://www.better-auth.com/docs/basic-usage)
+- to use this auth client refer to this page [Better-Auth Documentation](https://www.better-auth.com/docs/basic-usage)